leedotan10/Sorting_Assignment/README.md

 This figure shows the running times of the same algorithms on nearly sorted arrays.

-Insertion Sort is faster here than in the first experiment because the array is already close to sorted.

-Merge Sort stays efficient and is less affected by the original order of the array.

-Quick Sort also performs well, although in this experiment it was a little slower than Merge Sort.
+Compared to result1, the running time of Insertion Sort is lower in this experiment.

+Merge Sort has the lowest running times in this graph, and Quick Sort is also efficient.

 Compared to result1, the running times changed because the input in result2 was nearly sorted instead of random.
-This especially helped Insertion Sort.